heroku/oauth-provider-adapters-for-mcp/README.md

 - `IDENTITY_SCOPE` -> scopes (split by spaces and commas)

-You can still override or extend the configuration by passing additional options, such as `customParameters` for provider-specific needs (e.g., Auth0's `audience`).
+You can still override or extend the configuration by passing additional options, such as `customParameters` for provider-specific needs (for example, Auth0's `audience`).

-Example:

-### Using static metadata (no discovery)
+### Using Static Metadata Example (No Discovery)

-Fetch your provider’s metadata once from `/.well-known/openid-configuration`, then embed a subset:
+Fetch your provider’s metadata from `/.well-known/openid-configuration`, then embed a subset:

 ```ts
 import { OIDCProviderAdapter } from '@heroku/oauth-provider-adapters-for-mcp';